-Apparel Studies Track: MA, MS, & PHD
+Apparel Studies Track: MS & PHD

 Graduate study in the apparel studies track advances both theoretical and practical knowledge of textile and apparel products related to human behavior.
 As a graduate student you will work with established scholars, participate in innovative research, and connect with a cohort of fellow graduate students.
 The apparel studies track has three concentrations to choose from, product development; retailing and consumer studies; and dress, history, and culture.